-The United States Is the Biggest Crude Oil Producer: How Pipeline Bottlenecks Might Impact That Status
+The United States Is the Largest Crude Oil Producer in the World: How Pipeline Bottlenecks Might Impact That Status

 Oil markets are currently undergoing significant changes.
 Demand that was once concentrated in developed countries and transportation fuels is increasingly shifting to Asian markets and the petrochemical industry.
 And perhaps more surprisingly, the United States is leading the expansion of the global crude oil supply.